 What I CAN tell you is that if it’s something you’re thinking about, you should research your local CrossFit boxes (you’ll learn that CrossFit is it’s own language) and find one that has good reviews.
 Make an appointment and then go talk to the coaches.
 Get a sense for their interest in your sleeping habits, your eating habits, your physical history.
 If they have no interest, find another gym that does.

 I personally had the opportunity to join several CrossFit boxes in the area.
 I’m friends with several owners, actually.
 But I wanted to make sure that I joined the right gym that would be supportive of my individual needs.
 I found a woman-owned and woman-coached gym that talked to me extensively about the collar bone I broke in November as well as my eating habits.
 They understand I used to be obese, am metabolically broken and had been lacking any physical activity after recovering from stress and physical exhaustion last year.
-I also LOVE that NOVA Strong is a strength & conditioning focused gym that coaches men and women in Olympic Lifting as well as CrossFit – something I deeply admire after listening to Robb Wolf & Greg Everett for infinity.
+I also LOVE that I found a gym that is strength & conditioning focused, that coaches men and women in Olympic Lifting as well as CrossFit – something I deeply admire after listening to Robb Wolf & Greg Everett for infinity.

 I think the most important thing, for those of us are aren’t elite athletes, is that you find coaches who will on-ramp you slowly.
 You want more than 1 day to learn the proper forms of the long list of movements you’ll be performing.
 If you don’t take your time to learn to squat right then nearly everything you do in CrossFit will have your weight loaded incorrectly and you will likely injure yourself, not to mention your performance will suffer.
 I love that my coaches made me do a zillion squats before adding weight to it so that I’d have proper form when I actually did!